drnikki/text-ile/README.md

 6. Open a pull request, explain your changes, and assign the PR to Nikki

-## Choosing what to work on next
-In order to decide what to work on next, go in this order:
-1 - are there open pull requests that need review?
-Do those first 2 - Look for things you can complete before the Friday checkin.
-In other words, if it's already Wednesday, try to choose something smaller than if it's Saturday morning. :)
-3 - unsure? just ask Nikki.

 ## To Generate jsdocs
 From the projct root:

 ```
 ./node_modules/.bin/jsdoc -c jsdoc.conf.json -R README.md -r .
 ```